-Workmen's Compensation Act.
-The Delaware Industrial Accident Board has jurisdiction over cases arising under the Workmen's Compensation Act ("WCA").
 No wage compensation can be awarded unless the claimed injury arises out of and is sustained in the course of employment and incapacitates an employee from earning full wages for three days.
 An employee will be compensated beginning on the fourth day of incapacity.
 However, if the incapacity extends to seven days or more, the employee is entitled to wage compensation from the first day of injury.
 If an employee is permanently injured, compensation is due to the employee without regard to his earning power, and the employer must also pay for medical services regardless of the period of incapacity.
 Occupational diseases are also covered under the WCA.
 It is unlawful for an employer to discriminate or retaliate against an employee because the employee claimed or attempted to claim workers' compensation benefits from the employer.

-Specific provisions for total or partial disability from work and schedules for permanent disability, disfigurement and death benefits are contained in the WCA.
-A successful employee is entitled to attorneys' fees in the amount of 30% of the compensation award or ten times the average weekly wage in Delaware as announced by the Delaware Secretary of Labor at the time of the award, whichever is less.
+Specific provisions for total or partial disability from work and schedules for permanent disability, disfigurement, and death benefits are contained in the WCA.
+A successful employee is entitled to attorneys' fees in the amount of 30 percent of the compensation award or 10 times the average weekly wage in Delaware as announced by the Delaware Secretary of Labor at the time of the award, whichever is less.

 The WCA applies to both the employer and employee in any employment where one or more employees are engaged, except as specifically provided otherwise.
-The WCA does not apply to household workers who earn less than \$750 in cash in any three-month period, and only applies to farm workers if the employer carries insurance to pay for benefits.
+The WCA does not apply to household workers in a private home or household who earn less than \$750 in cash in any three-month period from a single private home or household, and only applies to farm workers if the employer carries insurance to pay for benefits.

-Every employer must be insured by an approved insurer, or furnish proof of its ability to pay direct compensation, and must periodically present evidence of such coverage or ability to pay to the Delaware Industrial Accident Board.
+Every employer must be insured by an approved insurer or furnish proof of its ability to pay direct compensation, and must periodically present evidence of such coverage or ability to pay to the Delaware Industrial Accident Board.

 Child Labor Law.
 Generally, a child must be at least 14 years of age to be employed in Delaware.
-However, the minimum age for some occupations is 16 years, and 18 years for others.
+However, the minimum age for some occupations is 16 years or 18 years.
 The Child Labor Law governs hours of work and requires work certificates before an employer can employ a minor.

-Delaware Right To Know Law.
+Delaware Right to Know Law.
 "Right to know" legislation has been enacted in Delaware that grants employees exposed to hazardous chemicals in the workplace the right to know to what chemicals they are exposed.
 The Delaware standards mirror federal OSHA regulations.
 Employers are required to provide training for employees on how to protect themselves from chemical hazards in the workplace.
 Penalties for violation may be imposed.